u-boot/u-boot/doc/driver-model/design.rst

    do various calls like dev_read_u32(dev, ...) to access the node and store the resulting information into dev->plat.
-After this point, the device works the same way whether it was bound using a device tree node or U_BOOT_DEVICE() structure.
+After this point, the device works the same way whether it was bound using a device tree node or U_BOOT_DRVINFO() structure.
 In either case, the platform data is now stored in the plat structure.
 Typically you will use the plat_auto feature to specify the size of the platform data structure, and U-Boot will automatically allocate and zero it for you before